In Depth: Cross-section

 - Tricuspid valve: This valve is located between the right atrium and right ventricle.
 It is also called the right AV valve.

-During heart valve replacement surgery, a surgeon cuts through a person’s sternum to gain access to the heart while the person is hooked up to a cardiopulmonary bypass machine, which takes over the person’s heartbeat and breathing during the procedure.
+During heart valve replacement surgery, a surgeon cuts through a person’s sternum to gain access to the heart while the person is hooked up to a cardiopulmonary bypass machine, which takes over the person’s heartbeat and respiration during the procedure.